-The mild temperatures in Florida—not too hot, not too cold—typically make April a very popular month for visitors.
 Historically, that trend shows in theme park attendance.
 The first three weeks of the month at Disney World are typically very crowded, and attendance is moderate during the last week of the month.
-The same holds for most other theme parks and major attractions.
+The same trend holds for most other local theme parks, such as Universal Studios, so you can avoid some of the largest crowds by visiting toward the end of the month.

 Florida Weather in April

-While April showers may make May flowers, the summer months bring much more rain.
-April is relatively dry in Florida.
+Even though people say that April showers bring May flowers, the reality in Florida is that the summer months bring much more rain and April is relatively dry.
 Miami, for example, sees just 3.2 inches of rain in April, spread across seven days of the month.
 Rain will increase in May and further into summer.
-Days are long in April, with 13 daylight hours by April 20.
-It's also one of the sunniest months in the state—second only to July.

 What to Pack

 Beach weather is in full swing, so the first items in your suitcase should be a swimsuit and sunscreen.
-You will also want to bring shorts, tank tops, and sandals, as well as nicer, resort casual clothing to dress for sit down dinners.
-Another must-have item comfortable walking shoes, whether closed or open toed, and a light rain jacket for a surprise storm.
+You will also want to bring shorts, tank tops, and sandals, as well as nicer, resort casual clothing to dress up for sit down dinners.
+Whether you're walking around downtown Miami or trekking around Disneyworld, you'll also want comfortable walking shoes, whether they're closed-toed or sandals.

 April Events in Florida